News2day

 news2day is an Irish children's television news programme, broadcast weekdays at 4:20pm on RTÉ Kids on RTÉ2.
 It is 10 to 15 minutes long, with 15 minute recap episodes on Saturdays.
 It is similar in format to the BBC's Newsround.
-It is currently presented by Barry Gallagher and Florence Okojie.
+It is currently presented by Cathal Dowd and Florence Okojie.

 Format

 The programme is aimed at children between the ages of six and twelve, and is presented in a child-friendly manner, making it easy for children to understand and to gain an interest in the news.
 They present various topics, which include news, sports, entertainment and lifestyle.

 In February 2009, to coincide with RTÉ News and Current Affairs receiving a major revamp of a new studio and set, news2day, also received a revamp, with a new computer generated background, new logo, titles, and theme music and also received a new site when RTÉ rebranded The Den to TRTÉ.